Abelian envelopes of exact categories and highest weight categories: Abelian envelopes of exact categories

 The opposite to an exact (abelian) category is again an exact (abelian) category.
 The opposite to the right exact functor is left exact.
 Then transfer to the opposite categories and functors in (\ref{triangle}) implies that if $\aA_r(\eE)$ exists then so does $\aA_l(\eE^{\opp})$ and

-We do not know whether the envelopes exist or not in general, we will prove their existence under some conditions later in this section.
-One instance when right and left abelian envelopes exist are quasi-abelian categories.
+The envelopes do not exist in general, see Example \ref{exm_no_env} below.
+We will discuss their existence under some conditions later in this section.
+Historically, the first instance when right and left abelian envelopes exist are quasi-abelian categories.

 Let $\cC$ be an additive category with kernels and cokernels.
 A morphism $f\colon C\to C'$ in $\cC$ is \emph{strict} if the canonical map $\textrm{Coim }f \to \textrm{Im }f$ is an isomorphism.
 Category $\cC$ is \emph{quasi-abelian} if a pull back of a strict epimorphism is a strict epimorphism and a pushout of a strict monomorphism is a strict monomorphism.
 A quasi-abelian category $\cC$ carries an intrinsic exact category structure with strict monomorphisms as inflations and strict epimorphisms as deflations.